city41/nggm/README.md

 # NGBG

 A Neo Geo background extraction tool.
+Once finished, it will enable making animated gifs of Neo Geo backgrounds very easy.

 ## Status

 Extracting sprites pretty well, but still have a lot of work to do to massage them into a format ideal for grabbing animation frames

+Overall very raw, very early, not even close to alpha quality.

 ## How to use